-Complementary work could explore the impact of training using more ecologically relevant sources of data, e.g., by replacing synthetically transformed views of images with temporally adjacent frames of natural videos.
-This approach is particularly appealing from the perspective of biological plausibility, as the pairing of training examples is readily available from natural visual experience.
+Finally, it is of interest to explore the use of more ecologically relevant sources of training data, e.g., by replacing synthetically transformed views of images with temporally adjacent frames of natural videos.
+This approach is particularly appealing from the perspective of biological plausibility, as the pairing of such training examples is readily available from natural visual experience.
 Several recent publications have shown that such a strategy can produce representations with competitive neural predictivity and performance on computer vision tasks [Zhuang et al., 2021, Parthasarathy et al., 2023, Venkataramanan et al., 2023].
 In this context, the typical invariance loss can be thought of as incentivizing representational slowness [Földiák, 1991, Wiskott and Sejnowski, 2002].
 The equivariance mechanism described in this work could be implemented by applying the same invariance-based loss function to the first temporal derivative of the responses, i.e. by encouraging the displacement between successive pairs of frames to be constant.
-Such a temporal-equivariance objective would instead incentivize representational straightness.
-Temporal straightness been used to describe features of both human perception and neural activity in the ventral stream [Hénaff et al., 2021, 2019], and straightness in artificial representations has been found to be correlated with both neural predictivity and adversarial robustness [Lindsey and Issa, 2024, Harrington et al., 2022].
-Exploring this connection is a promising direction for future work.
+Such a temporal-equivariance objective would incentivize representational straightness, which has been used to describe features of both human perception and neural activity in the ventral stream [Hénaff et al., 2021, 2019].
+Straightness in artificial representations has been found to be correlated with both neural predictivity and adversarial robustness [Lindsey and Issa, 2024, Harrington et al., 2022, Niu et al., 2024].
+These connections provide an array of promising research directions.